 - Investments & Portfolio Management

 - Application: You must submit a West Virginia University Application for Graduate Admission online.
 Be sure to indicate MBA (code 2110) when responding to "Major Code" in question 16.

-- Official Transcripts: If your undergraduate degree is from another university, you must request that your official undergraduate transcript be sent to: Office of Graduate Admissions and Recruitment, West Virginia University, PO Box 6510, Morgantown, WV 26506-6510.
+- Official Transcripts: If your undergraduate degree is from another university, you must request that your official undergraduate transcript is sent to Office of Graduate Admissions and Recruitment, West Virginia University, PO Box 6510, Morgantown, WV 26506-6510.

 - Entrance Exam